top of page

 WHAT ABOUT SWIMMING?

 We swim at Lake Anza once a week from 1:00 p.m. to 3:00 p.m.
-Everyone is required to attend a safety talk facilitated by a trained and certified lifeguard to revisit swim safety and lake etiquette.
+The group is required to attend a safety talk facilitated by a trained and certified lifeguard to revisit swim safety and lake etiquette.
 The youngest children are only allowed to swim between the first and second rope where it's very shallow.
-Experienced swimmers can swim further out after they perform and pass a swim test with one of the on duty lifeguards.
-The swim test takes place in shallow water, chest to shoulder deep at most.
+Experienced swimmers can swim further out after they perform and pass a swim test facilitated by one of the on duty lifeguards.
+The swim test takes place in chest to shoulder deep water.

 During our allocated swim time, there are a handful of lifeguards sitting in towers.
-In addition, we are required to watch the children at all times.
-We request that the children stay between the two lifeguard towers for easy supervision, as opposed to roaming up and down the beach.
-We will also have counselors assisting.
+In addition, the Co-Director and I are required to observe the children at all times.
+We request that the children stay between the two lifeguard towers for easiest supervision, as opposed to roaming out of sight down the beach.
+We also have counselors assisting with the supervision.
 Historically, most of the kids spend 90% of the time playing in the wet sand, building miniature landforms, and digging for clay.
-They also enjoy relaxing on the grassy area above the beach where we store our towels and belongings.
+They also enjoy relaxing on the grassy area above the beach where we store our towels, backpacks, and belongings.

-Swimming is optional.
-Instead of lake swimming, most of our campers choose to play in the Earthwork Grove where we build fairy houses and gnome homes.
-Some weeks it's too cold and windy to swim.
+Swimming is an optional activity.
+Instead of lake swimming, most of our campers opt to play in the Earthwork Grove where we build fairy houses and gnome homes.
+Some weeks it's just too cold and windy to swim!

 Hope this information helps!